romainyvernes/nimbus-store/docs/Design_Spec.md

 ## 8️⃣ Trade-Offs and Design Choices

+- **DTOs:** All API endpoints use DTOs for input/output.
+Entities are mapped to DTOs in the service layer or with a dedicated mapper.
 - **Consistency:** Eventual consistency for simplicity and speed.
 - **API:** REST initially for rapid development; gRPC for future efficiency.
 - **Tech Stack:** Java + Spring Boot for fast iteration and industry alignment.